danse/rotterdam/cyborg manifesto.md

 reproduction in the socialist-feminist sense), entered theory on the authority of analogy to the Marxian concept of labour.
 The unity of women here rests on an epistemology based on the ontological structure of\'labour\'.
-Marxist/socialist-feminism does not \'natur-alize\' unity;
+Marxist/socialist-feminism does not \'naturalize\' unity;
 it is a possible achievement based on a possible standpoint rooted in social relations.
+The essentializing move is in the ontological structure of labour or of its analogue, women\'s activity.

+11

-The essentializing move is in the ontological structure of labour or of its analogue, women\'s activity.11 The inheritance of Marxian humanism, with its pre-eminently Western self, is the difficulty for me.
+The inheritance of Marxian humanism, with its pre-eminently Western self, is the difficulty for me.
 The contribution from these formulations has been the emphasis on the daily responsibility of real women to build unities, rather than to naturalize them.

 Catherine MacKinnon\'s (198Z, 1987) version of radical feminism is
-itself a caricature of the appropriating, incorporating, totalizing tendencies of Western theories of identity grounding action.12 It is factually and politically wrong to assimilate all of the diverse
+itself a caricature of the appropriating, incorporating, totalizing tendencies of Western theories of identity grounding action.

+12

+It is factually and politically wrong to assimilate all of the diverse
 \'moments\' or \'conversations\' in recent women\'s politics named radical feminism to MacKinnon\'s version.
 But the teleological logic of her theory shows how an epistemology and ontology - including their negations - erase or police difference.
 Only one of the effects of MacKinnon\'s theory is the rewriting of the history of the polymorphous field called radical feminism.
-The major effect is the production of a theory

-159

-of experience, of women\'s identity, that is a kind of apocalypse for all revolutionary standpoints.
-That is, the totalization built into this tale of radical feminism achieves its end - the unity of women - by enforcing the experience of and testimony to radical non-being.
+The major effect is the production of a theory of experience, of women\'s identity, that is a kind of apocalypse for all revolutionary standpoints.
+That is, the totalization built into this tale of radical feminism achieves its end
+- the unity of women - by enforcing the experience of and testimony to radical non-being.
 As for the Marxist/ socialist feminist, consciousness is an achievement, not a natural fact.
 And MacKinnon\'s theory eliminates some of the difficulties built into humanist revolutionary subjects, but at the cost of radical reductionism.

-MacKinnon argues that feminism necessarily adopted a different analyt-ical strategy from Marxism, looking first not at the structure of class, but at the structure of sex/gender and its generative relationship, men\'s constitu-tion and appropriation of women sexually.
+MacKinnon argues that feminism necessarily adopted a different analytical strategy from Marxism, looking first not at the structure of class, but at the structure of sex/gender and its generative relationship, men\'s constitution and appropriation of women sexually.
 Ironically, MacKinnon\'s \'ontology\' constructs a non-subject, a non-being.
 Another\'s desire, not the self\'s labour, is the origin of
 \'woman\'.
 She therefore develops a theory of consciousness that